 It's funny how a couple of social media posts stand out in a short space of time with ladies saying the same thing: Why do I feel so ill?
 What is causing it?
 The Dr doesn't know, how do I resolve it?

 I feel I'm lucky, when I was younger my mum went for acupuncture and kineseology regularly to help with digestive issues, stomach upsets and most likely the underlying stress that was causing all her symptoms.
 She also tried colonic irrigation (something I will never try!) and did an effective diet based on her blood type, so her openess to try things helped her get over some of her issues.
-Later on she had regular osteopathy when I started receiving that, I was about 20 with very back back and pelvis pain (and awful periods), then we both gravitated to Shiatsu when I started training in that.
+Later on she had regular osteopathy when I started receiving that, I was about 20 with back back and pelvis pain (and awful periods), then we both gravitated to Shiatsu when I started to train in that.

 Whenever something is wrong, we seek out new ways to try and resolve what is going on in our bodies and for that I'm really grateful otherwise I don't know how I would have lived life if I was still in my 20 something state!

-For a lot of you feeling 'not yourself', or 'stuck', 'unwell', 'fed up' and more, this maybe a very new position to find yourself in, and so you've never had to seek out alternatives to support your health, and now you don't know where to start.
+For a lot of you feeling not yourself or stuck, unwell, fed up and more, this maybe a very new position to find yourself in, and so you've never had to seek out alternatives to support your health, and now you don't know where to start.

 You know that your hormones are altering and this can create havoc in a lot of areas in your body and very importantly your mind, so we'll look at what the 2 main protagonists - progesterone and oestrogen are affecting and then what's out of kilter in your main organs (that's the chinese medicine part).